 25. Do virtual museum tours

 History and art buffs will love this one!
 See the masterpieces, antiques and artifacts in the British Museum, the Louvre, the Guggenheim and the Rijksmuseum, to name a few, all through your phone or computer.
 This is a good list of the best museums offering digital tours.

 26. Plan adventures around your own country

-It’s highly likely that NZ’s international borders will stay closed for at least a while after we’re allowed out of lockdown, so while an international adventure is off the cards, some travel around your own backyard could do wonders for the local tourism industry.
+It’s highly likely that NZ’s international borders will stay closed until at least the end of 2021 (sob), so while an international adventure is off the cards, some travel around your own backyard could do wonders for the local tourism industry.